c-cube/ocaml-containers/README.md

   lists including safe versions of `map` and `append`.
-It also provides a drop-in replacement to the standard library, in the module `Containers` (intended to be opened, replaces some stdlib modules with extended ones).
+It also provides a drop-in replacement to the standard library, in the module `Containers` (intended to be opened, replaces some stdlib modules with extended ones), and a small S-expression printer and parser that can be functorized over the representation of values.
-- Several small additional libraries that complement it:
-  * `containers.data` with additional data structures that don't have an equivalent in the standard library;
-  * `containers.iter` with list-like and tree-like iterators;
 - Utilities around the `unix` library in `containers.unix` (mainly to spawn sub-processes easily and deal with resources safely)
-- A lightweight S-expression printer and streaming parser in `containers.sexp`
+- A separate library `containers-data` with additional data structures that don't have an equivalent in the standard library, typically not as thoroughly maintained.
+This is now in its own package since 3.0.
-- A library for threaded programming in `containers.thread`, including a blocking queue, semaphores, an extension of `Mutex`, and thread-pool based futures.
+- A separate library for threaded programming in `containers-thread`, including a blocking queue, semaphores, an extension of `Mutex`, and thread-pool based futures.
+This is in its own package since 3.0.

 Some of the modules have been moved to their own repository (e.g. `sequence` (now `iter`), `gen`, `qcheck`) and are on opam for great fun and profit.